matdombrock/luanti-wyrm-cube/README.md

 # Wyrm Cube

-A Luanti (Minetest) mod inspired by Dragon Ball.
+A Luanti (Minetest) subgame inspired by Dragon Ball.

-This mod places 7 Wyrm Cubes into the world and sends you out to find them using an assortment of high tech tools.
+This subgame places 7 Wyrm Cubes into the world and sends you out to find them using an assortment of high tech tools.

 This is a sandbox *exploration* game that puts you right into the action.
 The focus is on exploration and discovery with a small bit of combat.
 Crafting is completely optional.